sasjs lint¶

 fi

 SASjs is an open source framework!
 Contributions are welcomed.
-If you would like to see a feature, because it would be useful in your project, but you don't have the requisite (typescript) experience - then how about you engage us on a short project and we build it for you?
+If you would like to see a feature, because it would be useful in your project, but you don't have the requisite (TypeScript) experience - then how about you engage us to build it for you?